3 Healing: Healing is accepting all parts of our self. The word heal and the word whole have the same root meaning. Healing requires us to create a direct relationship with those parts, and many times requires feeling the unfelt pain and shame they carry. Healing happens when we view ourselves as hu

 # 3 Healing: Healing is accepting all parts of our self.
 The word heal and the word whole have the same root meaning.
 Healing requires us to create a direct relationship with those parts, and many times requires feeling the unfelt pain and shame they carry.
 Healing happens when we view ourselves as human— living on the psychological or horizontal plane.
 What’s unique about the Find Your Voice Journey over and above any other such process for healing is that you don’t get stuck looking at the past.
 You don’t get stuck there because you realize that the Spiritual Being that you are is not and never was limited by anything that happened to you.
 Without the teachings of Consciousness and the personal realization of who you are on the vertical plane, you will continue to see everything from a psychological perspective, to identify with your conditioned beliefs.
 The healing work is essential, but can be a trap as well because of the human resistance to going beyond our comfort zone.
 I began my inner parts healing in 1991 and have trained extensively in the field.

 # 4 Creativity: The depth psychologist Ira Progoff, who I was fortunate to spend a weekend studying with in Atlanta in 1979, teaches that all neurosis comes from a lack of creative expression.
 He’s not the only one who says this.
 Brené Brown says, “unexpressed creativity is not benign” and Ursula Le Guin says, “the creative adult is the child who has survived.”
 All in all, we see how essential creative expression is for a healthy, whole individual life.
 If we circle back to the Consciousness cornerstone, we realize that the Universe itself wants to express through us.
 It is our responsibility, however, to keep the channel open.
-This is how your Voice expresses itself and becomes real in your world.
+We do this by letting go of false beliefs.
+Then, your Voice expresses itself and becomes real in your world.
 I began to use language as my primary form for my voice in 1971, when I wrote the first sentence in my first journal.
-My memoir, The Life That Woke Me Up Was My Own describes the journey of recovering my voice.